LLnCSoftware/mserve/examples/05scripted/05scripted.md

 2. For each row found above,
 2.1.
 Create an address for the new server using an unused port on the specified host 2.2.
-Invoke copyServer specifying the new address, found position, the host and any stype/sversion from specified settings, and the specified replaceflag
+Invoke copyServer specifying the new address, found position, any stype/sversion from specified settings, and the specified replaceflag

 ### How we find an unused port on given host